stefanache/p2p_webrtc_handshake/README.md

 For that close the browser if have something opened(tried or loading in your/his Browser something linked of this subject) which running from... the past, to can begin one new experiment/showcase... and then:

-	   a. you: download this repository into your desktop
+	   a. one role: download this repository into your desktop

-	   b. click to run locally the batch file "runAsAdmin_p2p_handshake.bat"
+	   b. one role: click to run locally the batch file "runAsAdmin_p2p_handshake.bat"

-	   c. follow the above steps...(where replace "your-friend"-role with "you"-role :)...enjoy!
+	   c. one role: follow the above steps...(where replace "your-friend"-role with "you"-role :)...enjoy!

    Also can be both roles("you" and "your-friend") can running locally on same PC-machine or in separate PC-machines.